jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 export const diameter = (r) => 2 * r;
 ```

-In this adaptation of the circle example i showed in [CommonJS](#commonjs) you can see 3 things being exported.
+In this adaptation of the circle example I showed in [CommonJS](#commonjs) you can see 3 things being exported.
 The `area`, `circumference` and `diameter` functions are *named exports* from this module to access them
 you must use curly braces in your `import` statement.
 Like this: